simmel/slides/poetry-in-motion.md

 * [pyproject.toml PEP 518 standard](https://www.python.org/dev/peps/pep-0518/)
   * To quote [Black](https://black.readthedocs.io/en/stable/pyproject_toml.html#what-on-earth-is-a-pyproject-toml-file):
   > […]it can fully replace the need for setup.py and setup.cfg files.
+--

+* Your lib/app can be installed via `pip install`, no other tool needed.

 ---
 # Why not Zoidberg 🦞?